nivaldoandrade/nivaldoandrade/README.md

 - 🔭 I’m currently working on in support analyst, but studying A LOT to enter the world of web development (Front End and Back End).

-- 🌱 I’m currently learning NodeJs, Nunjucks, ReactJs, ReactNative, Javascript and **more**
+- 🌱 I’m currently learning ReactJS, Next.js, Node.js and Flutter

 - ⚡ Fun fact: 🎮 Play online game